 It’s easy to get distracted with our toys to the point that we forget to take in the scenery, talk to our traveling companions, listen to tour guides who are regaling us with knowledge or get to know the locals without scaring them to death when we take their picture and post it online.

 We no longer bother to choose our shots carefully because we don’t have to take them to Photomat and spend a fortune getting them developed.
 Now we snap pics to our heart’s content because it’s free and gives us instant gratification.
 Apps turn our spur of the moment shots into artwork.
 I’m not complaining.
-I love it too, but sometimes it gets out of hand.
+I love it too, but sometimes it gets out of hand and is distracting.

 Practice staying in the moment and savor your experiences

-Next time you’re at an event, on a trip or walking around your neighborhood, put your cell phone away and engage in what’s going on around you.
+Next time you’re at an event, on a trip, or walking around your neighborhood, put your cool smartphone away and engage in what’s going on around you.
 Have “in-depth” conversations with who you’re with or those you meet and take in the atmosphere without distraction.
 It’s something we used to do back in the day so why not go back and do it again?
 Staying in the moment will enrich your life so much more if you do.